GLOBAL MARKETS-Stocks rise, bonds fall on Europe debt optimism

 * Government debt prices fall as risk appetite rebounds

-* Gold set for worst four-day fall since February 1983 (Updates prices, adds quotes)
+* Gold slips, headed to biggest monthly tumble in 3 years (Updates prices, adds quotes)

 By Herbert Lash

-NEW YORK, Sept 26 Global stocks rose while bond prices fell on Monday as hopes European leaders will commit more cash to bail out debt-laden nations in Europe revived risk appetite and reduced demand for safe-haven assets.
+NEW YORK, Sept 26 Global equities rose while bond prices fell on Monday as investors' appetite for risk rose on hopes European officials are tackling Greece's debt woes.

-The Dow rose more than 2 percent in late trade amid growing optimism about efforts to contain the euro zone crisis.

-Silver fell as much as 16 percent and gold slid nearly 4 percent, hit by momentum selling and heavy selling by commodity hedge funds seeking to raise cash to meet losses elsewhere.
-For details see: [ID:nL5E7KQ144]
+Stocks on Wall Street rose and European shares closed more than 1 percent higher, even as concerns about Europe's ability to address the crisis persisted.
+Markets have whipsawed for months over fears of European debt contagion and hopes that officials will finally contain the long-simmering crisis.

 In a sign of progress, European officials are working on ways to magnify the financial firepower of the euro zone's rescue fund to fight the region's sovereign debt crisis more effectively, a senior European Central Bank policymaker said.
-[ID:nLDE78P01H]
+For details see: [ID:nLDE78P01H]

-Markets have whipsawed for months over fears of European debt contagion and hopes that officials will finally contain the long-simmering crisis.

 "Europe is a day-to-day story, it seems like we flip-flop back and forth over whether Greece is going to get the bailout they want and how concerned the markets are about Greece," said James Newman, head of Treasury and Agency trading at Keefe, Bruyette and Woods in New York.